US begins military pullout from two Afghan bases - France 24

 But Kabul is in disarray and appears unable to present a unified front to negotiate with the Taliban.

-On Monday, President Ashraf Ghani was inaugurated for a second term following an election that was marred by fraud allegations while his rival, former chief executive Abdullah Abdullah, also declared himself winner and swore himself in as premier in a parallel ceremony.
+On Monday, President Ashraf Ghani was inaugurated for a second term following an election that was marred by fraud allegations while his rival, former chief executive Abdullah Abdullah, also declared himself winner and swore himself in during a parallel ceremony.

-Peace talks were supposed to start Tuesday but have been delayed by a dispute over the release of Taliban prisoners -- something the insurgents have demanded as a prerequisite ahead of negotiations, but which Ghani has so far refused to do.

-Ghani on Tuesday was expected to announce a decree on the issue and reveal details of the negotiating team.

 Washington has denounced Abdullah's self-inauguration, urging unity in Kabul ahead of negotiations with the Taliban.